Humanitariansai/Madison/Social-Media-Scraping/social-media-scraping-v2/README.md

 ### 2. Configuration

-Create a `.env` file in the project root with your API credentials:
+Create a `.env` file in the project root with your credentials:

 ```env
 # Reddit API (get from https://www.reddit.com/prefs/apps)